ErikGoldman/hornetcockpit/Readme.md

 Print one of everything in FilesToPrint.
 Let me know if you run into any trouble but otherwise just keep it organized since you'll have a lot of parts sitting around.

+We'll be replacing all of the imperial inserts and screws with metric ones since metric is way cheaper and easier to source.
+Take a look at "Assembly instructions" to see how everything fits together and use the similarly-sized metric insert and screw instead of whatever is listed there.

+There are backplates for the two DDIs, master arm panel, and UFC.
+Print those and they should line up next to each other.
+The desk clamps mount on the DDIs and on the master arm panel and allow you to screw into your desk.
+You may want to put some foam or something soft in the clamp to prevent scratching on your desk.

 ## PCBs

 NextPCB is crazy cheap.
 There should be NextPCB-compatible BOMs in the directories and the .zip files should be what PCBNext wants to give a quote and manufacture everything.